 These linkages were always more of a tenuous marriage-of-convenience at best, as Alex Strick van Linschoten and Feliz Kuehn make clear in their meticulous analysis of the Taliban/al Qaeda nexus An Enemy We Created.
 In 2001 the US insisted that the Taliban and al Qaeda were joined at the hip ideologically and even organizationally, yet even after the 9/11 attacks there was evidence to suggest otherwise.

-There was always a difference between the Taliban’s religious nationalism and Osama bin Laden’s vision of a global Islamist insurgency driven by terrorist spectaculars, but these nuances were conveniently forgotten as the world’s only superpower rushed into a ‘nation-building’ war and occupation that has so far cost between 12,000 and 15,000 civilian deaths and nearly 15,000 casualties amongst the Coalition and Afghan Security Forces.
+There was always a difference between the Taliban’s religious nationalism and Osama bin Laden’s vision of a global Islamist insurgency driven by terrorist spectaculars, but these nuances were forgotten as the Bush administration rushed into a ‘nation-building’ war and occupation that has so far cost between 12,000 and 15,000 civilian deaths and nearly 15,000 casualties amongst the Coalition and Afghan Security Forces.

 All this to create a corrupt narco-state made up of former warlords and Karzai carpetbaggers propped up by CIA and M16 ‘ghost money’ and foreign aid, where unemployment stands at 40 percent that has led many Afghans to turn back to the Taliban/Haqqani network or simply flee their country altogether.

-In the early years of the war/insurgency we often heard from the Western governments involved that the Taliban were primitive fanatics who wanted to create a global Caliphate, intent on facilitating more terrorist attacks on the West, who were so far removed from our set of values that they could not be negotiated with, and who demonstrated their barbarity through their ‘terrorist’ violence.
+In the early years of the war/insurgency we often heard that the Taliban were primitive fanatics who wanted to create a global caliphate, and facilitate more terrorist attacks on the West.

-More recently, the Coalition governments – and Karzai himself – have advocated some form of ‘talking with the Taliban’ – partly because they hoped to foment factional divisions amongst the insurgents, and partly because it has slowly dawned on NATO that it cannot defeat them.
+Such an enemy was immune to negotiation.
+More recently, the Coalition governments – and Karzai himself – have advocated some form of ‘talking with the Taliban’ – partly because they hoped to foment factional divisions amongst the insurgents, and partly because it has dawned on NATO that it cannot defeat them.
 The US in particular, will struggle even to get much of its military equipment out of Afghanistan unless the Taliban let them.

-As strong as they are, it’s difficult to believe that the Taliban can overthrow Karzai, even when NATO leaves, but they could continue to fight for a long long time and perpetuate the cycle of violence that has wrecked Afghanistan ever since 1979.
+As strong as the Taliban are, it’s difficult to believe that they can overthrow Karzai, even when NATO leaves, but they could continue to fight for a long long time.